malob/nix-review-tools-reports/readme.md

 Files in [_posts/](https://github.com/malob/nix-review-tools-reports/tree/master/_posts) must be of the form `[YYYY-MM-DD]-[title].[markup]`, e.g., `2022-03-15-nixos_trunk-combined_1748954.md`.
 The `gen-report` script uses the date the jobset evaluation was started when naming the file for a given report.
 The date in the file name is used by Jekyll as metadata for the post.

 By default the Minima theme's homepage lists all posts in reverse chronological order based on the date mentioned above.
-Seeing the list of reports for each evaluations of each jobset in this way isn't particularly helpful.
+Seeing the list of reports for each evaluation of each jobset in this way isn't particularly helpful.
 As such, the homepage's layout is overridden by [_layouts/home.html](https://github.com/malob/nix-review-tools-reports/blob/master/_layouts/home.html) to group all posts (reports) by the category (jobset).

 ### Scripts